Burger King to bring Spider-Man themed Whopper to menus nationwide

 (KTLA) – The newest burger swinging into participating Burger King restaurants nationwide celebrates the latest movie about a famous New York superhero.

-To mark the upcoming theatrical release of “Spider-Man: Into the Spider-Verse,” Burger King announced Monday plans to release the “Spider-Verse” Whopper.
+To mark the upcoming theatrical release of “Spider-Man: Across the Spider-Verse,” Burger King announced Monday plans to release the “Spider-Verse” Whopper.

 While the burger will have all the traditional Whopper toppings customers have grown to love, the new addition will be a red bun topped with black sesame seeds, a design inspired by Miles Morales’ Spider-Man suit.